rwijtvliet/dotfiles/README.md

 ```
 dotfiles/
 ├── shared.sh   # functionality used across install files
+├── install.sh   # installs apps; run './install.sh -h' for more information
-├── install.sh   # installs all - simply runs install.sh file in each app folder
+├── part1  # text file with app folder names (to install at once)
 │
 ├── app_folder1/   # One folder per application
 │    └── install.sh   # installs the app and its configuration, creates symlinks, etc.